icyphy/accessors/accessors/web/jsdoc/README.txt

 The JSDoc output is in accessors/web/doc/jsdoc

-Running "ant jsdoc" will clone the terraswarm fork of JSDoc.
+Running "ant jsdoc" will install the TerraSwarm-specific version of jsdoc using npm.

 To build: